Want A *FREE* Non-Toxic Cleaning Recipe eBook?!

 SKL is reader supported.
 When you buy through links on our site, we may earn affiliate commission.
 Learn more here.

-Are you looking for some super simple and accessible sustainable swaps to have your dream eco-friendly Thanksgiving in 2022?
-We have got you covered with this epic mini-guide to an Earth friendly Thanksgiving celebration.
+Are you looking for some super simple sustainable swaps to have your dream eco-friendly Thanksgiving in 2023?

-p.s.
-Don’t forge to checkout our round up of the best eco-friendly Black Friday Deals of 2022 to support those amazing small businesses!
+P.S.
+Don’t forget to check out our round-up of the best eco-friendly Black Friday Deals of 2022 to support those amazing small businesses!

 What is the environmental impact of the average Thanksgiving celebration?